The short answer

 Next you meet with a counselor.
 This is a conversation, not a judgment.
 You’ll discuss your substance use history, any previous treatment, what has and hasn’t worked for you in the past, and your personal recovery goals.
 Be as honest as you can — the more the counselor knows, the better the whole team can tailor your care.

 A medical provider reviews your intake, your COWS score, and your counselor’s notes.
 They perform a physical assessment and review any relevant lab work.
-They’ll explain how Suboxone works, walk you through your medication options (daily film or tablet, monthly Sublocade injections, or Brixadi’s flexible weekly/bi-weekly/monthly injections), and answer your questions.
+They’ll explain how Suboxone works, walk you through your medication options (daily film or tablet, monthly Sublocade injections, or Brixadi’s weekly or monthly injections), and answer your questions.

 If you’d rather be on an extended-release injection (Sublocade or Brixadi), here’s how that works: your provider orders the medication specifically for you during your first visit.
 We don’t stock injections on-site — they’re ordered per patient — so your injection appointment is scheduled for a follow-up once the medication arrives.
 In the meantime, you’ll be on Suboxone as a bridge.
 This is also standard clinical practice: Sublocade’s FDA label calls for at least 7 days of transmucosal buprenorphine before the first injection, and most Brixadi protocols follow a similar stabilization period.